SKOOTA GAMES IndieGames Notebook Interview

 When I requested a translation, I sent the game build with the message, "Thank you in advance.
 Please make sure to play it first before starting the translation."

-Two days later, I received emails with the same content from two people.
+Two days later, I received emails from two people with the same content.

 I cried a lot.